karttur/arduino/_posts/2023/2023-06-04-module-gut-sensor-ch4-h.markdown

 ## Introduction

-This is not really an Arduino module but links to a stand alone sensor that mesures methane (CH4) and Hydrogen (H) as a way to analyze gut functions.
-This could be chieved with the xSpectre spectrometer by adding a breathing component that anlyse the spectral absurbance of the gas flow.
+This is not really an Arduino module but links to a stand alone sensor that measures methane (CH4) and Hydrogen (H) as a way to analyze gut functions.
+This could be achieved with the xSpectre spectrometer by adding a breathing component that analyse the spectral absurbance of the gas flow.

 https://foodmarble.com/product/foodmarble-aire-2/